An overview

 What Is Automated Proctoring?

-Automated proctoring uses AI and software-based monitoring to oversee assessments without a human present during the session.
-The system typically tracks browser activity, flags tab switches, detects unusual behavior patterns, and records sessions for review if needed.
+AI-led proctoring uses AI and software-based techniques to conduct assessment tests without a human proctor.
+However, AI captures and flags every action.
+The system usually tracks browser activity, flags tab switches, detects unusual behavior patterns, and records sessions for review if necessary.

 More advanced automated hiring platforms like Hyring go further.
 They can monitor coding environments in real time, detect copy-paste activity from external sources, and flag patterns that suggest a candidate’s activities.